Skip to content

 # By default, the stdout and stderr of the signing cmd are discarded unless

-# GoReleaser is running with `--debug` set.
+# GoReleaser is running with `--verbose` set.

 # You can set this to true if you want them to be displayed regardless.